Introduction

 The earnings crediting formula

 The earnings crediting formula is the most important part of this annuity discussion.
-It is important to know that we don’t simply get the index return credited to our annuity.
-There are a few rates and caps that the company has in place that affect our earnings.
-These rates tend to change over time, and the updated rates can always be checked on the company’s website.
+It is essential to note that we don’t simply receive the index return credited to our annuity.
+There are a few rate-limiting mechanisms (in the form of a cap rate and participation rate) that the company has in place that affect our earnings.
+These rates are subject to change over time, and the updated rates can be checked on the company’s website at any time.

 The formula to calculate the earnings credited is:

-Let’s have a look at the MassMutual American Legend 7 rate sheet (as of July 2024) to understand how the earnings are determined.
+Let’s review the MassMutual American Legend 7 rate sheet (as of December 2025) to understand how earnings are determined.

-The first thing to note is that we have five indexes.
+The first thing to note is that the company offers six indices.
 Each index has point-to-point strategies.
-Additionally, we have a fixed rate strategy to choose from.
+Additionally, the company offers a fixed rate strategy to choose from.
 All in, we get to choose from a total of nine strategies (eight index-based and one fixed).
-The company displays three types of crediting strategies across these rates (Participation, Cap, and Fixed).
-The Participation rate (index allocation rate) and the strategy caps are the most important.
+The company displays three types of crediting strategies across these rates (Participation Rate, Cap Rate, and Fixed Rate).

-Let’s quickly go through the terminologies described by MassMutual:
+Let’s quickly go through the terminology described by MassMutual:

-3. Fixed Account Rate/Declared Rate: If you opt for a fixed account rate, you simply earn the fixed rates for a particular period specified by the company before your policy begins.
-These rates usually tend to be very low as compared to other fixed avenues, such as CDs and MYGAs, so you should avoid fixed rates in a general scenario.
-The 1-year fixed rate on this policy at the time of writing this article was 4.20%.
+- Fixed Account Rate/Declared Rate: If you opt for a fixed account rate, you simply earn the fixed rate for a particular period specified by the company before your policy begins.
+These rates usually tend to be low compared to other fixed avenues, such as CDs and MYGAs, so you should avoid fixed rates in a general scenario.
+The 1-year fixed rate on this policy at the time of writing this article was 4.15%.

-Out of all these indexes, at this point in time, I would prefer the S&P 500 point-to-point index with cap because the index has been time-tested, has good real performance, and has a relatively high index cap rate offered by the company.
+Out of all these indexes, at this point in time, I would prefer the S&P 500 point-to-point index with a cap rate because the index has been time-tested, has good real performance, and offers a relatively high index cap rate.
+I also like the SPDR Gold Shares with a cap rate option, as gold exposure provides a good hedge against equities during uncertain times.

 Should your needs change unexpectedly, and you need to take an excess withdrawal (a withdrawal that is above the free withdrawal amount available in a given contract year), you may be entitled to access additional monies, although certain charges and penalties may apply.
 Any amount withdrawn in excess of the remaining free withdrawal amount is subject to a Surrender Charge.
 Below is the Surrender Charge schedule for MassMutual American Legend 7 Fixed Indexed Annuity.